Hamuul/scrape-challenge/README.md

 suspects programmatic access of any kind, it requests a captcha which is a significant hindrance to scraping.

+- Some searching reveals that there is an API available ```https://shop.rewe.de/api/products?market=<market_id>&objectsPerPage=<num>``` however using it would beat the purpose of a scraper.
+It also might rate limit scripts, but I have not tested that.

 ### Scraping product details
 - We use LXML package because it generally offers the best parsing performance in python.